greim/stoar/readme.md

 Next, wire up these objects.

- 1. Register each data store with the dispatcher, providing a callback.
-Within the callback, update the store's contents as appropriate, depending on the action.
+ 1. Register each data store with the dispatcher, providing an *action callback*.
+Within the callback, mutate the store's contents as appropriate, depending on the action.
  1. Listen for change events on the notifier, re-rendering your top-level React component(s) for each change.
+Do not listen for change events from anywhere but the top level components, as changes will propagate down via your render functions.
- 1. Send actions to the commander in response to various events in your app, e.g. user-initiated, server-push, app initialize, window resize, polling/fetching, etc.
+ 1. Send actions to the commander in response to various events in your app, e.g. user-initiated, server-push, app initialize, window resize, polling/fetching, etc. Actions always have the signature `(action, payload)` where `action` is a string and `payload` is any value whatsoever.
+ 1. At any point in the app it's okay to read data from the stores.
+However, only in a given store's action callback is it okay to mutate that store.

-Here are the main players in a Stoar flux app as files.
+Here are the main players in a Stoar flux app, represented as files.

 ```js
 // ------------------------------------